Elisabeth Bagréeff-Speransky

-Elisabeth Bagréeff-Speransky (also Elizaveta Mikhailovna Speranskaya; Елизаве́та Миха́йловна Спера́нская; 5 September 1799 O.S./16 September 1799 (N.S.) – 4 April 1857) was a Russian noblewoman and writer.
+Elisabeth Bagréeff-Speransky (née Elizaveta Mikhailovna Speranskaya; Елизаве́та Миха́йловна Спера́нская; 5 September 1799 O.S./16 September 1799 (N.S.) – 4 April 1857) was a Russian noblewoman and writer.
 She was the only child of the statesman Mikhail Speransky and his English wife, Elizabeth Stephens.
 As her mother died when she was two months old, Speranskaya was raised by her grandmother Eliza (née Planta) Stephens and educated by her father.
 Her studies included history, composition, reading, literature, and languages – English, French, German, Italian, Latin, and Russian.
 In order to improve her delicate health, she spent her childhood in various places, including Saint Petersburg, Kyiv, and Novgorod Oblast, but she also visited her father who was exiled from the capital from 1812 to 1821.
 Passing the state examination to be a home teacher in 1819, she began teaching children.

 In 1822, Speranskaya married Prince Alexander Frolov-Bagreev, the governor of the Chernigov Governorate.
 The couple had three children, although the youngest died when two years old.
 They were not well-suited, as she was a charming, salon hostess and he was somber and taciturn.
 Frolov-Bagreev's failure to manage his business and their personal affairs caused a split between the couple in 1838 which remained unreconciled.
-She sold her jewels to repay his business debts and her father had to renegotiate his debts to prevent the loss of their estate at Velyka Burimka in Ukraine.
+She sold her jewels to repay his business debts and her father had to renegotiate Frolov-Bagreev's debts to prevent the loss of their estate at Velyka Burimka in Ukraine.
 Speranskaya began to travel as a means of overcoming her problems, visiting European cities, including the Dutch resort of Scheveningen, spa villages in Bavaria, Vienna and Salzburg in Austria, Lucerne in Switzerland, various places in the north of Italy.
 Speranskaya had begun writing in 1828, publishing stories and plays for her children and she wrote poetry on her travels.